 Within each plan are three tiers of coverage.
 These include:

-- bronze plan (which covers 60 percent of health costs)
+- bronze plan: covers 60 percent of health costs

 - Delta Dental

 The federal poverty level (FPL) can also play a role.
-If you or your family is considered within FPL limits, you may receive assistance for your health coverage.
-Below are some of the 2015 FPL stats:
+If you or your family is considered within FPL limits you may receive health coverage assistance.
+Below are some of the 2016 FPL requirements:

-Adults living at or below 133 percent of the poverty level, and pregnant women living at or below 190 percent of the FPL, may qualify for Medicaid in RI.
+Adults living at or below 133 percent of the poverty level, and pregnant women living at or below 190 percent of the FPL, may qualify for Medicaid in Rhode Island.
 States can accept additional funds from the federal government to expand Medicaid.

-More federal financial protection provisions include a maximum annual out-of-pocket cost of $6,350 for individuals and $12,700 for families.
-Capping these costs can help decrease the risk of bankruptcy from outrageous medical bills.
+More federal financial protection provisions include a maximum annual out-of-pocket cost of $7,150 for individuals and $14,300 for families.
+Capping these costs can help decrease the risk of bankruptcy due to high medical bills.

 If your income is less than 400 percent of the federal poverty level but you don’t qualify for Medicaid, you may qualify for a premium tax credit.
 This is a subsidy that would help pay for part of your insurance.
-On average, individuals who earn about $45,960 a year or less qualify.
-For a family of four, the eligible income level increases to about $94,200 or less.
+On average, individuals who earn about $47,520 a year, or less, qualify.
+For a family of four, the eligible income level increases to about $97,200 or less.

 The percentage of your costs that this subsidy would cover depends on income level and the cost of a second-tier silver plan where you live.
-This silver plan is used as a baseline because the ACA was designed so everyone could afford a silver plan, regardless of how expensive the healthcare rates may be where you live.
+This silver plan is used as a baseline.
+The ACA was designed so everyone could afford a silver plan, regardless of how expensive the healthcare rates may be where you live.

-For example, if your income is $32,500 a year (283 percent of the poverty level), the most you’ll have to pay for a second-tier silver plan is 9 percent of your income.
-This averages to about $2,926 a year, or $244 a month.
-You can choose a plan other than the second-tier silver plan and use your tax credit but the subsidy amount will stay the same.
+For example, if you are a single adult and your income is $32,500 a year (273 percent of the poverty level), the most you’ll have to pay for a second-tier silver plan is about 9 percent of your income.
+This averages to about $2,925 a year, or $244 a month.
+You can choose a plan other than the second-tier silver plan and use your tax credit, but the subsidy amount will stay the same.
 This means a gold plan would cost you more, even if you use a subsidy to cover some of the cost.

 Some people may also be eligible for a cost-sharing subsidy.
 This subsidy is for silver plans only and reduces the total out-of-pocket cost of a plan.
 People who have household incomes between 100 and 250 percent of the poverty level may qualify for this subsidy.